cliburn/workshop-swc/lessons/sql/sql.md

 it.
 For example, let’s say we want to order by the species ID, but we only want to see genus and species.

-    SELECT genus, species FROM species ORDER BY taxon ASC;
+    SELECT genus, species FROM species ORDER BY taxa ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.